 I am not personally acquainted with CAJA, but I am told that the care, diagnostic testing, procedures and surgery can be quite excellent depending on where you receive your care.
 However, the waiting list queue for certain testing and surgeries, even for serious conditions, can be extremely lengthy--sometimes years.
 If you have been diagnosed with a serious disease and told you have only months to live if not treated immediately and you are put on a two-year wait list for treatment--CAJA becomes a big obstacle to the ongoing celebration of birthdays.
 Some people find the CAJA system of medical care quite acceptable, others not so much.
 For that reason, a discussion of private medical insurance and private medical/hospital facilities can be found below.

-Caja Note from ARCR (Americans Residing in Costa Rica)
+Caja Note from ARCR (Association for Residents of Costa Rica)

 ARCR is once again offering the service to affiliate to the mandatory goverment insurance called CAJA (CCSS) by locals to be paid by residents who have been approved for their legal residency.
 If your friends or family members are in process of residency, or you would like to affiliate to CAJA with ARCR, you can contact them at firstname.lastname@example.org